LappleApple/awesome-leading-and-managing/One-on-Ones.md

 - [Ask What, Why, and How to gain Purpose and Perspective](https://hackernoon.com/purpose-and-perspective-through-what-why-and-how-e158bf63e764) — by Brent Baisley.
 Takeaway: Three questions to help with alignment/purpose are: 1) What are you working on? (description of the work to be done); 2) Why are you working on it? (purpose behind the work); 3) How is it going to have an impact?

-- [Difficult Conversations: How to Discuss What Matters Most](https://www.amazon.com/Difficult-Conversations-Discuss-What-Matters/dp/0143118447) - by Douglas Stone, Bruce Patton, Sheila Heen.
+- [Difficult Conversations: How to Discuss What Matters Most](https://www.amazon.com/Difficult-Conversations-Discuss-What-Matters/dp/0143118447) - by Douglas Stone, Bruce Patton and Sheila Heen.
 Takeaway: Learn how to convert a difficult conversation to a learning conversation, thereby having more effective, fruitful discussions.

 - [Having Bad One to One Meetings?
 Here’s How to Turn Them Around](https://getlighthouse.com/blog/one-to-one-meeting) — by Lighthouse.
 Takeaway: genuinely care about your reports, and aim to understand them.
 Let them talk 90% of the time, take notes, ask good questions, and talk about their career growth.